 On June 1, 1942 at 0029, HA-17 fires one torpedo at USS Chicago but it misses and explodes under HMAS Kuttabul killing 21 sailors and damaging the moored Dutch submarine K-IX.
 Another torpedo runs aground on the east side of Garden Island.
 The midget sub fails to return from the mission.

-On June 5, 1942: 17 miles off Wollongong.
-The I-24 chases the 3, 362-ton Australian merchant ECHUNGA that is enroute from Whyalla to Port Kembla but fails to damage to her.
+On June 5, 1942 roughly 17 miles off Wollongong, I-24 chases Echunga enroute from Whyalla to Port Kembla but fails to damage to her.

-On June 8, 1942 four miles off Sydney.
-After midnight, the I-24 surfaces then opens fire with its deck gun at the Sydney Harbour Bridge.
-Within four minutes, the I-24 fires ten shells at 30-second intervals.
+On June 8, 1942 after midnight I-24 surfaces four miles off Sydney and during four mines fires her 140mm deck gun ten times at 30 second intervals aimed at Sydney Harbor Bridge.
 None hit the bridge.
-Only one of the shells explodes and demolishes part of house in the eastern suburbs.
-The other are duds and cause only minor damage.
-The Australians turn on their searchlights, but the I-24 crash dives before shore batteries can return fire.
-The shelling causes no casualties, but some of Sydney's residents panic and flee the city in fear of a Japanese invasion.
+Only one shells explodes and demolishes part of a house in the eastern suburbs.
+The others are duds and cause only minor damage.
+Ashore, searchlights are illuminated but the submarine crash dives before any shore batteries can return fire.
+Although the shelling causes no casualties, but some of Sydney's residents panic and flee the city in fear of a Japanese invasion.
 P-400 Airacobra piloted by Cantello takes off at night to intercept the submarine, but crashes after takeoff.